 Food – Gardening has gone from hobby to a self-sustaining necessity among some.
-Those that live in the city without a yard may need solutions for balcony or indoor gardens.
+Those that live in the city without a yard may need new design solutions for balcony or indoor gardens.
 If you do visit a grocery store, you will see lines to get in, one-way aisles and the return of plastic bags, as reusable bags are thought to carry germs- good for humans, bad for the environment.

 Money – “I’ve always thought of myself as a futurist.
 However, I was not able to predict THIS when I created a list called “Innovation for the Turn of the Century” back in 1983, Bart Brejcha said.
 “I had presumed that coin and paper money would become illegal, stemming from my opposition to be electronically monitored by government authorities.
 My timing was just a bit off.
 Instead of this happening during Y2K, it is occurring 20 years later due to fear of transferring the coronavirus through printed money.
 I was at MicroCenter, standing 6 feet from the other people in line and saw a sign that stated , ‘No Cash’.
 My mother always warned me about dirty money.”
 We use our phones, watches, or the bank cards themselves to wave over the keypads to make purchases.
 That technology was considered prior to our current outbreak by someone looking at a problem that needed to be solved or convenience that was missing.

-These are just a few observations and there are countless more that one could make.
+These are just a few new design observations and there are countless more that one could make.
 We could see this as a chance at make things better than before, if there is a silver lining here.
 It could be an opportunity to look at new processes or products to perform tasks safer, quicker, easier, more convenient, cheaper, or nicer to the environment.
 It may be impossible to hit all these factors at once but who says we shouldn’t try to disrupt the status quo.
 It is all about attitude and what we do with the circumstances given.
 Don’t let fear kill innovation.